Universal Translation Services

 • Be a good listener.
 If you can’t focus on the speaker’s words, you won’t be able to interpret them.

 • Have good observation skills.
-You should be able to notice the changes in the body language of the speaker if you want to interpret them accurately.
+You should be able to notice the changes in the speaker’s body language if you want to interpret them accurately.

 • Be fluent in two languages.